 We all love a bit of pampering, especially in the bleak winter months.
 This year, give the gift of pampering to your secret Santa with this set, featuring three different products: geranium and orange shower gel, lavender bath and shower gel and aromatic aloe vera shower gel.
 Each one is carefully formulated to soothe the skin (and smell amazing), so this is the perfect gift for just about anyone this Christmas.

 Zing Christmas Cocktail Baubles

 For some, decorating the tree is one of the best parts of the festive season.
 To them we say, why not make it boozy?
 These cocktail baubles are a brilliant gift for a colleague and much more fun than a boring old bottle of wine.
 The seasonal selection includes a winter-spiced margarita, pa assionfruit martini, a rhubarb cosmopolitan and a mince pie rumhattan.

 Patch Plants Herboo Balcony Grow Box

-Know someone with green fingered aspirations?
+Know someone with green-fingered aspirations?
 Set them up for horticultural nirvana with this all-inclusive kit that would work as well to brighten up a large garden as it would a windowsill in a flat.
-With seeds for growing sweet peas, nasturtium, rudbeckia, cornflowers, Moroccan mint and cosmos, this will allow the recipient to enjoy herbs and flowers from late spring all the way through to early autumn – the gift that keeps on giving, if you will.
+With seeds for growing sweet peas, nasturtium, rudbeckia, cornflowers, Moroccan mint and cosmos, this will allow the recipient to enjoy herbs and flowers from late spring all the way through to early autumn – the gift that keeps on giving.